Info You Need To Know

 We can provide a quote for your order by sending the details via email to info@kaligraphic.com.au.

-You can also estimate prices per book following the price guides below.
+You can also estimate prices per book following the price calculator below.
 Prices depend on the number of pages, qty you order and the type of covers – standard covers (gloss or matt) or covers with foil.

 Please return to this page whenever you order, as prices are fluid and might change anytime.

-Prices below are per book and GST excl.
+Prices are per book, GST excl.

 How do I pay?